TherealJoeyw/dwarf-ii-research/README.md

 Community documentation of the DwarfLab Dwarf II smart telescope internals, gathered via SSH and network analysis.
 The goal is to give developers building third-party tools a clear picture of what is running on the device and how to talk to it.

 > **Note:** The Dwarf II ships with default credentials and an open network interface that makes it easy to access and extend.
+However this is also a security vulnerability on public Wi-Fi networks.
 See the [Default Credentials](#default-credentials) section for details.

 ---